UoA-CARES/cares_reinforcement_learning/README.md

 This package serves as a library of specific RL algorithms and utility functions being used by the CARES RL team.
 For an example of how to use this package in your own envrionments see the example gym packages below that use these algorithms for training agents on a variety of simulated and real-world tasks.

 ### Gym Environments
-We have created a standardised training gym environment that wraps the most common gym environments used in reinforcement learning into a single easy to use place:  https://github.com/UoA-CARES/gymnasium_envrionments
+We have created a standardised general purpose gym that wraps the most common simulated environments used in reinforcement learning into a single easy to use place:  https://github.com/UoA-CARES/gymnasium_envrionments

 This package contains wrappers for the following gym environments: